November 27, 2018

 Mixing nicotine and caffeine isn't safe.
 However, many smokers combine these two psychotropic drugs, especially during the traditional “coffee-cigarette” break at work.
 But why is the combination of coffee and cigarettes not recommended?
 Kwit led the investigation.

-The links between coffee and tobacco
+The links between coffee and cigarettes

-A highly hazardous combination
+A high-risk coffee-cigarette combination

-The origins of cigarette break
+The origin of the coffee-cigarette break

 Results from several studies suggest that high coffee consumption causally increases cigarette consumption.
 Thus, the more coffee people consume, the more cigarettes they will smoke, which is not necessarily true in the opposite direction.
 A 1980 study by Marshall WR showed that the more coffee people drank, the more tempted they were to smoke cigarettes.
 However, when cigarettes were offered first, coffee was not automatically requested afterwards.
 Thus, it was possible to conclude that it was coffee that called for a cigarette and not the other way around.
 However, this correlation didn't exist for decaffeinated coffee or tea.
 So it's really the coffee-cigarette association that is dangerous, since caffeine would increase the tobacco dependence.